jbirddog/el-rodeo/decex.md

 _END TODO_

+_TODO: the main angle here is besides a true parallel gateway nothing much changes with regards to the current execution.
+What is executed however is subject to change.

 This document details an augmentation to the current strategy for the execution of BPMN diagrams within [SpiffArena](https://github.com/sartography/spiff-arena) which leverages [SpiffWorkflow](https://github.com/sartography/SpiffWorkflow).

 It is believed that everything is as valid as it is today with regards to [the spec](https://www.omg.org/spec/BPMN/2.0/PDF) (namely chapter 13).
 If any caveats exist we assume that the absense of the `isImmediate` attribute on `Sequence Flows` means _false_.
 Further we also assume this is always absent (as it is today).
 With that we quote: